 Whereas the date of New Year in most of the Western World is fixed at January 1st., other cultures and religions may use other dates.
 Following calendar reform in the Han Dynasty 2000 years ago, the Chinese settled on a system which ties the date of New Year to the lunar year (which is shorter than the solar year).
 This system means that whereas we put an extra day into our calendar every four years, the Chinese put in a whole extra ('intercalary') month in the fourth year.
 The New Year date itself is roughly halfway between the winter solstice and the spring equinox, and therefore will be somewhere between 21st January and 20th February.

 As most people know, Chinese Years run in a 12 year cycle with each named after an animal.
 Legend has it that these were the twelve animals which attended a New Year Party held by Buddha.
-The cycle starts with the Rat, the first to arrive at the party, and it last began in 2020, followed by the Ox (or Water-buffalo) (2021), Tiger (2022), Rabbit (2023), Dragon (2024), Snake (2025), Horse (2026), Ram (2027), Monkey (28), Rooster (29), Dog (30) and Pig (31).
+The cycle starts with the Rat (2020), who hitched a ride on the back of the ox and then jumped off to run ahead to get there first.
+He is followed by the Ox (or Water-buffalo) (2021), Tiger (2022), Rabbit (2023), Dragon (2024), Snake (2025), Horse (2026), Ram (2027), Monkey (28), Rooster (29), Dog (30) and Pig (31).
 Other animal substitutes occur in other sources: The Ram is sometimes a Goat and according to some, the year 2000 started in the Year of the Cat!

 To the non-Chinese it is probably difficult to appreciate the tremendous importance of the Chinese New Year to almost all aspects of business and social life: Everyone knows what 'animal' they are, business negotiations are influenced by the 'animals' involved and as the old year ends, maternity wards may be crowded with women wanting to be induced, so their child will be born in the 'right' year.